03brainy-clicks/Challenge/README.md

-# Day-3
+# Day-7

-On Day-3 of #zeroToOneBootcamp I learned CSSflex box property
+On Day-7 of #zeroToOneBootcamp I made this project what ever i learned so far